sadiaTab/CPJITSDP/README.md

 		Add an instance with:
 			Software change metrics=Attributes[1-14], contains_bug=False, timestamp=[author_date_unix_timestamp],
 			project_no=relevant project index, commit_type=0
+			(The online  cpjitsdp will use this instance as follows:)
-			(If x is from target project:
+			If x is from target project:
 				Test x as clean at timestamp=[author_date_unix_timestamp]
 			For both target and cross-projects, train x as clean at timestamp=[author_date_unix_timestamp]+[W days (converted into unix_timestamp)])
 	If x is buggy: